 I then left it overnight in the freezer.
 When I came back to it, I let it sit on the worktop for a few minutes, to defrost slightly, before peeling it out of the paper.
 I placed it on a chopping board and hit it with a knife until it broke into small, finger sized pieces.
 (Be very careful!)

 Voilà.
-Yummy frozen yoghurt bites.
+Yummy baby led weaning yogurt bark.
 Dex found these very easy to pick up but they didn’t stay in his hands for long, probably because they are so cold.
 As he put the pieces in his mouth, the yoghurt just melted which I loved: finger food without the worry of choking.